-Benefit Description You pay After the calendar year deductible Femporomandibular joint (TMJ) disorders Treatment of TMJ, includes surgical and non-surgical intervention, corrective orthopedic appliances and physical therapy.
+Benefit Description You pay After the calendar year deductible Temporomandibular joint (TMJ) disorders Treatment of TMJ, includes surgical and non-surgical intervention, corrective orthopedic appliances and physical therapy.
 In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Not covered: • Services primarily for cosmetic purposes • Related dental work All Charges Phenylketonuria (PKU) formulas Special dietary formulas designed for use by those diagnosed with phenylketonuria.
 In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount

 Section 5(b).
-Surgical and anesthesia services provided by physicians and other health care professionals
+Surgical and Anesthesia Services Provided by Physicians and Other Health Care Professionals

-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • The deductible is \$1,500 for Self Only enrollment, \$1,500 per person for Self Plus One or Self and Family enrollment not to exceed a total family deductible of \$3,000 (each applies separately for services received from Plan providers and non-Plan providers) each calendar year.
-The deductible applies to all benefits in this Section. • After you have satisfied your deductible, your Traditional medical coverage begins. • Under your Traditional medical coverage, you will be responsible for your coinsurance amounts or copayments for eligible medical expenses and prescriptions.
-The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). • YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR SOME SURGICAL PROCEDURES.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,500 for Self Only enrollment, \$1,500 per person for Self Plus One or Self and Family enrollment not to exceed a total family deductible of \$3,000 (each applies separately for services received from Plan providers and non-Plan providers) each calendar year.
+The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts or copayments for eligible medical expenses and prescriptions. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR SOME SURGICAL PROCEDURES.
 Please refer to the preauthorization information shown in Section 3 and contact Member Services toll-free at 888-901-4636; for the deaf and hearing-impaired use Washington state's relay line by dialing either 800-833-6388 or 711 to be sure which services and surgeries require preauthorization.

-Benefit Description You pay After the calendar year deductible urgical procedures A comprehensive range of services, such as: In-network: 20% of Plan allowance Operative procedures Out-of-network: 40% of Plan allowance and any Treatment of fractures, including casting difference between our allowance and the billed Normal pre- and post-operative care by the surgeon amount Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) • Insertion of internal prosthetic devices (See Section 5(a), Orthopedic and prosthetic devices , for device coverage information.)
+1 · 1 · · · · · · · · · · · · · · · · · Benefit Description You pay After the calendar year deductible Surgical procedures A comprehensive range of services, such as: In-network: 20% of Plan allowance Operative procedures Out-of-network: 40% of Plan allowance and any Treatment of fractures, including casting difference between our allowance and the billed Normal pre- and post-operative care by the surgeon amount Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) • Insertion of internal prosthetic devices (See Section 5(a), Orthopedic and prosthetic devices , for device coverage information.)
 Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Circumcision as medically necessary • Voluntary male sterilization (For female sterilization, see Preventive care, adult.)
-Transgender reassignment surgery
+Circumcision as medically necessary Transgender reassignment surgery